LSDtopotools/lsdtt_opencv_docker/readme.md

-# The *LSDTopoTools* lsdtopytools container
+# The *LSDTopoTools* OpenCV container

 ![](https://raw.githubusercontent.com/LSDtopotools/lsdtt_viz_docker/master/images/LSD-logo.png)

-This docker container has all the components you need to run the full lsdtopotools stack.

-* *LSDTopoTools* command line tools
+This docker container allows you to run the LSDTopoTools command line tools for valley extraction.
+It has the OpenCV dependency installed.
-* *lsdtopytools* for using LSDTopoTools interactively in python
-* *lsdviztools* for various automated plotting routines used to make figures for publications (lower level plotting if you just want to see what the code has done is in lsdtopytools)

-The package also includes a python geospatial stack:

-* fiona, gdal, rasterio, geopandas, folium, gdal, cartopy, and shapely

-It also allows some command line processing with GDAL.
-See some tips for using the GDAL command line tools here: https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_introduction_to_geospatial_data.html#_gdal

 ## Instructions

+WARNING: These have not been updated yet.
+Stay tuned for updates.

 ### Installing Docker